 GST Litigation

-GST litigation refers to legal disputes between taxpayers and the GST department, mainly arising from non-compliance with GST laws or disputes over taxable amounts or penalties.
+GST litigation refers to legal disputes that arise between taxpayers and the GST department.
+These disputes are generally triggered by non-compliance with GST laws, disagreements over taxable amounts, or the imposition of penalties.
+Such issues can severely impact a business’s financial position and operations.

 • Wrong classification of goods or services